 Fig.\ref{fig:multchan} illustrates our proposal.
-Note that input features for all tasks are identical but their outputs are later combined in the pipeline.
+Note that the input features for the three tasks are identical but their outputs are combined later.
 Our methodology is to \emph{incrementally} incorporate various multi-channel features on top of the BASE system in order to maximize speaker recognition performance.
-We do not investigate feature fusion schemes and simply concatenate all features along the \emph{channel dimension} of our multi-channel \ac{CNN}s.
-We hope to discover complementary effect of such features~\cite{wang2018multi} since some of them may fail in adverse scenarios.
+We do not investigate feature fusion schemes and simply concatenate all features along the \emph{channel dimension} of the input layer of \ac{CNN}.
+We hope to observe the complementary effect of such features~\cite{wang2018multi} since some of them may under-perform in adverse scenarios.
 For e.g., under heavy reverberations, \ac{IPD}s get degraded.
-Hence, we are interested in a \ac{MCASV} system which has good robustness and generalization properties.
-For this, we choose a test set which is language-mismatched (English-Mandarin) and is corrupt with reverberations, background noises, and speaker interferences.
-Since there is no \ac{MCASV} work directly comparable to our setup, for the baseline, we use the standard single-channel 80-D \ac{LMFB} features.
+Hence, we are interested in a \ac{MCSV} system which is robust and generalizes well.
+To explore this, we choose a Mandarin test set that is language-mismatched with the train set (English) and is corrupt with reverberations, background noises, and speaker interferences.
+Since there is no \ac{MCSV} work directly comparable to our setup, for the baseline, we use the standard single-channel 80-D \ac{LMFB} features (BASE system).